ipsy-md/docs/docs/cluster/cecile/faq-cluster.md

 ## Cecile accounts

-- **How can I get an account for Cecile?**
+- **How can I get an account for the Cecile cluster?**

-    If you are part of Ipsy, you just need to contact the claster admin at `cecile-admins-l at ovgu.de`.
+    If you are part of Ipsy, you just need to contact the cluster admin at `cecile-admins-l at ovgu.de`.
 If you are not part of Ipsy, but you work at OvGU, a professor of Ipsy must request or sponsor your account.

-- **How can I request a guest account for Cecile?**
+- **How can I request a guest account for the Cecile cluster?**

     In case you are a guest at OvGU and need an account on Cecile, or you need an account for a guest researcher, please read the information in this [paragraph](../../cluster/#how-to-request-a-guest-account)